Solar-Helix-Independent-Transport/allianceauth-discordbot/README.md

     * !sov [context] - Returns a list of _all_ sov structures for a Region/Constellation/Solar_System or alliance
     * !lowadm - Lists sov in need of ADM-ing, context provided in settings.
   * Time
-    * !time - Returns the current EVE Time.
+    * !time or /time - Returns the current EVE Time.
   * Timers
     * !timer - Returns the next Structure timer from allianceauth.timerboard.
   * PriceCheck: